Skip to main content

 • Project Laboratories

-There are five instructional project lab spaces on the ground floor of MacLean Center for Engineering Sciences, Cumming Hall, and the Class of 1982 Engineering and Computer Science Center: the Couch Project Design Lab, the Fahey Advanced Design Lab, the Large Frame Project Lab, the Electronics Project Lab, and the Couch Project Lab II.
+There are five instructional project lab spaces spread across Cummings Hall, the MacLean Engineering Sciences Center, and the Class of 1982 Engineering and Computer Science Center: the Couch Project Design Lab, the Fahey Advanced Design Lab, the Large Frame Project Lab, the Electronics Project Lab, and the Couch Project Lab II.
 These labs are intended for curricular project work, while faculty labs are more appropriate for sponsored research.

 For overall lab use questions or when the supervisor below is not available, contact Mike Kokko, Director of Instructional Labs, or the Director of Facilities and Safety Jon Stark.